ARMmbed/mbed-access-point/README.md

 **Note**: mbed 6LoWPAN Border Router will be held in reset either until LAN interface on RPi is up and has a global IPv6 addresses, or for a maximum of 20 seconds.

-## Communicating with the mbed Access Point through SSH or web GUI
+## Communicating with the mbed Access Point using SSH or web GUI

-It is possible to communicate with mbed Access Point using either SSH or web GUI.
-For testing, we'll use SSH to enter and execute the commands.
+The mbed Access Point supports both command line (SSH) and graphical user interface (web).
+For testing purpose, we'll use command line (SSH) to enter and execute the commands.

-**Tip:** You can also use the web GUI to configure and check the health of your mbed Access Point.
+**Tip:** You can also use the web GUI to configure and check the health of the mbed Access Point.

 ___Identifying the IP address___

-To communicate with mbed Access Point, you need to identify its IP address.
-You can choose either of the following methods:
+Either of the following methods can be used to identify the IP address of the mbed access point:

 Method 1: